Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 If you have a kitchen, you can prepare or bring your own food.
 This can make a big difference.

-I’ve stayed in Marriott Residence Inns and Hilton Homewood Suites.
-Both places have full kitchens.
+Places like Marriott Residence Inns and Hilton Homewood Suites both have full kitchens.
 Or you might look into options like VRBO.

 Frozen solid meals are ok through security at an airport.
 Just use a cooler bag and solid ice packs.